Logo

 How to Reverse Engineer Software (Windows) the Right Way

 Have you ever felt a desire to take some mechanism apart to find out how it works?
-Well, who hasn’t.
 That desire is the leading force in reverse engineering.
 This skill is useful for analyzing product security, finding out the purpose of a suspicious .exe file without running it, recovering lost documentation, developing a new solution based on legacy software, etc.

 In this article, we discuss the knowledge base needed to perform reverse engineering, basic principles of reverse engineering a piece of Windows software, disassemblers, and tools.
 We also provide a step-by-step example of reverse engineering an application.